Carly's story; moving from Melbourne to the Gold Coast in the middle of COVID.

 In Melbourne we had spent the best part of 2020 in isolation and I homeschooled the kids for three quarters of the year.
 We weren't able to see our family or friends, go out, do sports etc. A lot of time spent at home meant we had time to really think about what lifestyle we wanted for our family.
 Which is what made us decide to push our move forward.

-I then spent a lot of time researching online and even paid a buyer advocate $200 to pick his brain about suburbs on a zoom call.
-In early December I flew up to the Gold Coast and after 14 days of mandatory hotel quarantine with my baby, I spent 4 days exploring Palm Beach and Burleigh and visiting schools.
+I then spent a lot of time researching school and suburbs etc online.
+Then in early December I flew up to the Gold Coast and after 14 days of mandatory hotel quarantine with my baby, I spent 4 days exploring Palm Beach and Burleigh and visiting schools.
 Ideally I would've liked to have looked at homes as well, but there just wasn't enough time.

 Did you buy or are you renting?